myapos/chatRoom/README.md

   - [x] Add tests
 - [x] Deploy to server
 - [x] Automation / CI--> Add Circle CI
-- [ ] Filter and enable small emoticons
+- [x] Filter and enable small emoticons
+- [ ] Add which user is typing info
 - [ ] Attach files / images etc --> this may not be implemented

 # NOTES